Lecrapouille/BehaviorTree/README.md

 **Execution Flow**: The `tick()` function implements a template method pattern with hooks for `onSetUp()`, `onRunning()` and `onTearDown()`.

-- When a parent node is ticked, it decides which children to tick based on its type.
 - A node calls `onSetUp()` on the first execution.
 This allows for initialization that can either succeed (SUCCESS) or fail (FAILURE).
 - A node calls `onRunning()` on subsequent ticks, returning SUCCESS, FAILURE, or RUNNING.
 - When a node transitions from RUNNING to SUCCESS/FAILURE, `onTearDown()` is called.
 This allows for cleanup operations.